Mayor Lightfoot to Introduce Ordinance Expanding Regulatory Relief for Businesses Impacted by COVID-19

 Proposal would further defer license expirations and extend programs that support outdoor dining; cap on third-party delivery fees also passes City Council

-CHICAGO – Today, Mayor Lori E. Lighftoot and Department of Business Affairs and Consumer Protection (BACP) Commissioner Rosa Escareno will introduce an ordinance to extend critical regulatory relief measures for businesses that continue to be impacted by the ongoing COVID-19 pandemic.
+CHICAGO – Today, Mayor Lori E. Lightfoot and Department of Business Affairs and Consumer Protection (BACP) Commissioner Rosa Escareno will introduce an ordinance to extend critical regulatory relief measures for businesses that continue to be impacted by the ongoing COVID-19 pandemic.
 Under the proposal, the City would extend temporary relief efforts that were implemented this year into 2021 by further delaying license expiration dates, expanding critical sidewalk café reforms and extending the innovative Expanded Outdoor Dining Program.
-These efforts build on Mayor Lighftoot’s commitment to support businesses throughout the COVID-19 pandemic, including through a cap on third-party delivery fees, which passed City Council yesterday, and the recently announced Hospitality Grant Program.
+These efforts build on Mayor Lightfoot’s commitment to support businesses throughout the COVID-19 pandemic, including through a cap on third-party delivery fees, which passed City Council yesterday, and the recently announced Hospitality Grant Program.

 “Chicago’s businesses have dealt with so much throughout the COVID-19 crisis and have stepped up to keep our community safe and healthy,” said Mayor Lightfoot.
 “My administration is committed to doing everything we can to remove regulatory burdens and make sure that the City is aiding the recovery efforts.
 While we are still planning additional structural supports that we will announce in the coming months, the extension of these existing measures will provide critical emergency relief to tens of thousands of Chicago’s businesses.”